YOUR INTESTINAL FLORA

 Wheat, spelt and buckwheat are also somewhat irritating foods today and best avoided.
 For a time, eliminate all gluten-containing foods until the intestines heal.

 3. Limit some other foods.
 Whole grains such as brown rice, blue and yellow organic corn products, oats, rye, barley, quinoa, millet and others are okay in limited amounts, but only if you can digest them well.
-Otherwise limit these until your digestion improves, which it usually will very quickly.
+Otherwise limit these until your digestion improves, which will usually occur within a few weeks or even less.

 Other hybridized and genetically modified foods today that are best limited are most soy products and white corn.